Early Years Physical Activity, Health and Wellbeing Conference 2019

 Early Years Champion Award

-This award is for an individual who has shown a passion for getting their Early Years setting more active.
+This award is for an individual who has shown a passion for getting their Early Years setting more active; this could be by attending Purposeful Physical Play (PPP) training and transferring this positively into their workplace.
 Examples of good practice include:

 - Being passionate about the promotion of physical activity in Early Years.